SK-EID/smart-id-documentation/README.md

 ### 4.1.2.
 REST object references

+* Objects referenced by `etsi/:semantics-identifier` are persons identified by their ETSI Natural Person Sematics Identifier specified in [ETSI319412-1][ETSI319412-1] (for example `etsi/PNOEE-12345`).
+Please note that:
+  * `:semantics-identifier` value should be encoded according to the rules defined in [ETSI319412-1][ETSI319412-1]
+  * the country code part in `:semantics-identifier` conforms to ISO 3166-1 alpha-2 code and as such **MUST BE in upper case**.

-* Objects referenced by "pno/:country/:national-identity-number" are natural persons identified by their ETSI PNO-type identifier (i.e. PNOEE-12345 becomes pno/EE/12345)
+* Objects referenced by `pno/:country/:national-identity-number` are natural persons identified by their ETSI PNO-type identifier (i.e. `PNOEE-12345` becomes `pno/EE/12345`).
+Please note that:
+  * This endpoint is **DEPRECATED**.
+Use `etsi/:semantics-identifier` instead.
-  * Please note that the country code here conforms to ISO 3166-1 alpha-2 code and as such **must be in upper case**.
+  * The country code here conforms to ISO 3166-1 alpha-2 code and as such **MUST BE in upper case**.

-* Objects referenced by "document/:documentnumber" are particular documents (also known as user accounts) in the Smart-ID system.
+* Objects referenced by `document/:documentnumber` are particular documents (also known as user accounts) in the Smart-ID system.

 ### 4.1.3.
 HTTP status code usage